rseal2/Novel-Generator/novelgenerator-rseal2/README.md

 //       extra space -----^        ^---- another extra space
 ```

-**For the purposes of grading, both of these are OK.** However, as a fun challenge, if you'd like, you can try to fix some of these "quirks" in your code!
-We recommend doing this last, and committing your code first to ensure you do not break your code in the process of experimenting with this.

-Another common "quirk" program output: if your training text has speaker tags (e.g. `"Computer science is cool!" she stated`), there is the possibility that your output has a sentence that starts with a lowercase letter, like so:

 ```
 That is a nice dog! she stated there was a cause for the financial crisis of the world.
 //                  ^---- lowercase letter "start" to a sentence
 ```

 This is because the phrase `"Computer science is cool!" she stated` is tokenized into `Computer science is cool ! she stated`.

-### Evaluation Criteria

-**Below is a list of criteria for which the assignment will be evaluated and feedback will be given, using the E/S/U/N system.** _The sub-bullet points are provided as examples of what to consider when completing this assignment and are not intended to be comprehensive._

-- **Meets spec**
-    - At least two training texts included and used for training
-    - Included favoriteNovel.txt in top of repository
-- **Code structure**
-    - No code copied many times within a method, many times in a class, etc.
-    - Code is structured in an easy-to-read way
-    - Properly handles user input validation
-    - Architecture is well-formed and follows the single responsibility principle
-- **Testing**
-    - All tests run and pass
-    - All assert statements have a unique "message" passed to them
-- **Software engineering principals**
-    - No linter errors
-    - Well-chosen variable and method names
-- **Data Structures**
-    - Appropriate choices for dynamic types of `Map` and `List` in model
-- **Algorithms**
-    - Student demonstrates knowledge of algorithms, as taught in class